colecodesdev/colecodesdev/README.md

 I am transitioning to building software full-time from 7 years in high-volume restaurant operations.
 My area of focus is addressing the pain points I experienced over years of working in restaurants and building software solutions for them.

-Currently, I am building Clover86: a vertical add-on for the Clover PoS system that pushes notifications to devices eliminating the "we ran out of that and nobody told me" issue.

 ## Tech Stack

 Languages: JavaScript • Python